middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/hazing-policy.md

 iii.
 Engaging in or simulating sexual acts

-iv.Threatening or causing physical restraint
+iv.
+Threatening or causing physical restraint

 v.
 Nudity